dsidavis/DocReadingNotes/README2.md

 + Conceptually the following should be in GetDocElements as they are implementation independent.
 So we need to implement these.
   + findAbstract - anyTextToLeft, cleanAbstract, columnOf, findAbstractDecl, findEIDAbstract, findKeywordDecl, findSectionHeaders, getBBox, getBBox2, getColPositions, getDocFont, getFontInfo, getNodesBetween, getShiftedAbstract, getSubmissionDateInfo, getTextByCols, hasCoverPage, isBioOne, isEID, isNodeIn, margins, mostCommon, pageOf, readPDFXML, sapply, spansColumns
-  + getTextByCols - getBBox2, getColPositions, getXPathDocFontQuery, lapply, orderByLine, sapply
+  + getTextByCols - getBBox2, getColPositions, getXPathDocFontQuery, orderByLine
   + findShortLines - nodesByLine, getLineEnds
   + getLineEnds - getBBox2.
 Takes nodes.
 Need it to take subset of bbox on the line.
   + nodesByLine - arrangeLineNodes, getBBox2, getDocFont, pageOf